aliceraffaele/MFSUD/README.md

-# MFSUD – Instances
+# MFSUD

-This repository stores the instances used in the paper entitled `Robust Policies for a Multi-Period Fleet Sizing Problem under Demand Uncertainty` by Alice Raffaele, Demetrio Laganà, and Roberto Roberti.
+This repository stores the benchmark instances, with their detailed results, used in the paper entitled `Robust Policies for a Multi-Period Fleet Sizing Problem under Demand Uncertainty` by Alice Raffaele, Demetrio Laganà, and Roberto Roberti.

+---

-In this repository, there are two benchmark sets:
+In the `instances` folder, there are two sets:

-- `Solomon`, composed of 1800 instances (half with 25 customers and the other half with 50 customers) divided into three subfolders.
+- `Solomon`, composed of 1800 instances (half with 25 customers and the other half with 50 customers) divided into three subfolders (one per each value of Gamma adopted in the experiments).

 	The instance format is the following: